 Tips for the Perfect Sandwich

-If you get a chance freeze the tofu, defrost it, and squeeze as much water out as possible.
+- If you get a chance, freeze the tofu, defrost it, and squeeze as much water out as possible.
 Freezing tofu gives it a texture that is more similar to meat.

-We highly recommend that you marinate the tofu overnight so it gets a chance to absorb all the marinade flavors.
+- Marinate the tofu overnight so it gets a chance to absorb all the marinade flavors.

 Banh Mi Sandwich Variations